-Kiap-TU-Wish is a grassroots organization that prides itself as being one of the top TU Chapters in the country.
+Kiap-TU-Wish is a grassroots organization that prides itself as being one of the top Trout Unlimited Chapters in the country.
 This pride begins with all of our member volunteers that contribute to the efforts of our chapter.
-From stream restoration projects, to community outreach, to grant writing and fundraising events, to fund these activities— it all starts with our volunteers.
+From stream restoration projects, to community outreach, to grant writing and fundraising events, to fund these activities – it all starts with our volunteers.

 By donating just a few hours each month, you can help our chapter sustain and remain the vibrant organization that it is.

-So if you’d like to volunteer, contact one of our board members and don’t forget to sign up for our volunteer mail list below.
+So if you’d like to volunteer, contact us at firstname.lastname@example.org and don’t forget to sign up for our volunteer mail list below.

 ~ Chapter Member